jporter0731/CS-370-Current-Emerging-Trends/README.md

 # CS-370-Current-Emerging-Trends

 ### Briefly explain the work that you did on this project: What code were you given?
 What code did you create yourself?
+To begin this project, I was given a treasue hunt game where the player was tasked with beating an intelligent agent to a treasure chest.
+For this project, I was tasked with developing code for the intelligent "pirate" agent for our treasure hunt game.
+This agent was tasked with learning a path through a maze to beat the user to the chest.
+Even though I was tasked with writing some of the code, I did not have to write code for the maze or how the maze is represented in matrix form.
+I also did not have to write the rules that the entity had to follow such as how to move up, down, left, and right.
+Lastly, I did not write how the entity was rewarded and punished for good and bad moves.
 ### What do computer scientists do and why does it matter?
+Computer scientists are responsible for a lot of things around the world.
+Anything that requires at least one line of code required someone to right that line and maintain it.
+This can be in anything from cars to cell phones and everything in between and it all has to be written and maintained.
+This all matters because we rely so much on technology that it all needs to be done effectively and ethically.
+If even one person decides that they want to write a malicious piece of code then a whole bunch of bad consequences could come about.
+For example, if someone writting code for a car company and decided to change the code that represents the accelerater so that it speeds up uncontrolably think of the repurcussions.
 ### How do I approach a problem as a computer scientist?
+As a computer scientist, it is important to plan your approach before you get too far in and have to start over from scratch.
+Though I did not have a restarting experience with this project, I have definately had that issue on previous projects.
+Another thing to consider when approaching a problem is
 ### What are my ethical responsibilities to the end user and the organization?